 The Eye Clinic of Wisconsin offers world-class expertise in diagnosing and treating all diseases and conditions of the eye.
-With fellowship-trained physicians Mathew Aschbrenner, M.D., and Thaddeus Krolicki, M.D., our patient care is second to none.
+With fellowship-trained physicians Mathew Aschbrenner, M.D., Thaddeus Krolicki, M.D., and Deepak Sambhara, M.D., our patient care is second to none.
 Our physicians are able to care for patients with most retinal conditions, including but not limited to, age related macular degeneration, diabetic retinopathy, vein and artery occlusion, epiretinal membranes, macular holes, flashes and floaters, retinal tears, retinal detachments, ocular oncology, uveitis, inherited retinal disorders, and complications related to cataract surgery.

 The EC Laser and Surgery Institute of WI allows for efficient and cost effective surgery that allows the patient to return home to begin their healing the same day of surgery.
 Most surgeries performed allow the patient to breathe on their own, which reduces the complications and side effects from general anesthesia.
 Our doctors have mastered the newest surgical techniques that include sutureless surgery and small gauge vitrectomy.

 Retinal laser surgery is performed as a treatment for a variety of retinal problems including diabetic retinopathy, vein occlusion, and retinal tears.
-Laser surgery has little discomfort and performed while you remain awake.
-To improve your comfort your doctor may apply numbing medicine.
+Laser surgery has little discomfort and is performed while you remain awake.
+To improve your comfort, your doctor may apply numbing medicine.
 This medicine may require you to wear a patch for a few hours after your laser.
-Laser surgery is performed in the office, often the same day as your exam.
+Laser surgery is performed in the office – often the same day as your exam.
 After laser surgery you may have a slight headache, but you are able to perform your daily activities without restrictions.
 Often, patients can drive and return to work the same day as their laser procedure.

 What is macular degeneration?